Banyan Tree Plaza

 No analysis available

-Numerous public remarks consistently and explicitly describe the building pool as a heated salt-water pool, providing strong evidence the pool is salt water.
+Several listings consistently and explicitly describe the pool as a salt-water pool (often heated).
+This provides strong, high-confidence evidence that the building's pool is salt water.

 No analysis available